-- 1Swipe down from the top of the screen to open the notification panel.You will note now that the notification panel is a different color and also that there is a little arrow pointing down on the right side of the notification panel.Advertisement
+- 1You will note now that the notification panel is a different color and also that there is a little arrow pointing down on the right side of the notification panel.Swipe down from the top of the screen to open the notification panel.Advertisement

 - Tapping on this arrow pointing downwards has the same effect as swiping down with two fingers.
 A two-finger swipe opens up all of the notification options instead of the usual small notification menu, which is typically accessed by swiping down with one finger.

 - 6It should read Android 6.X.X, where the letter 'X' represents a number.
 Our update shows Android 6.0.1; however, later versions will have different numbers: higher than what we have shown here.
 The important thing is that your phone shows 6 as the first number, because Android M, or Marshmallow, is also Android 6.0.You will now see the Android version displayed at the very top of your screen.